 You may be asking yourself why Realmac would bring Ember back now, and why they'd make an announcement before they were ready?
 Let me explain.

 This week Apple released macOS High Sierra and unfortunately this broke Ember 1.x for a lot of people, it left them unable to view or add to thier Libraries.
 Internally we've been using a development build of Ember 2 that runs just fine under High Sierra.
 However it wasn't really ready for public consumption, and it's still not, but it is usable.

 To help out those users that have made the move to High Sierra, we've decided to release an early build of Ember 2 (more on that below).

 Ember 2 will be free to use for the duration of the alpha/beta phase, and development will be slow (remember this is a side project, as RapidWeaver is our primary focus).
-However, as we use it internally, we'll make sure it continues to work and hope to ship a fully featured and stable 2.0 GM release sometime in 2018.
+However, as we use it internally, we'll make sure it continues to work and hope to ship a fully featured and stable 2.0 GM release sometime in the future.